There are about 30 different Tibetan festivals making up our list of

 Celebrated: May 2, 201 Buddha Warrior Attendant 4Location: LhasaIt’s said that Sakyamuni, the founder of Buddhism, preached Paramadibuddha (one of Buddhist scriptures) after his enlightenment on the d...
 Read more

-The Sunning of Buddha Festival is held yearly in Kangding Prefecture, Garze Autonomous Prefecture and Sichuan Province on the 8th day of the 4th month according to Tibetan calendar, during which the e...
+The Sunning of Buddha Festival is held yearly in Kangding Prefecture, Garze Autonomous Prefecture and Sichuan Province on the 8th day of the 4th month according to Tibetan calendar, during which the...
 Read more

-On the 15th day of the 5th month of the Tibetan calendar that is July 15 in 2011 and July 3 in 2012, there is a traditional festival called Zamling Chisang or Universal Prayer Day to celebrate Guru ...
+On the 15th day of the 5th month of the Tibetan calendar that is July 15 in 2011 and July 3 in 2012, there is a traditional festival called Zamling Chisang or Universal Prayer Day to celebrate Gur...
 Read more

 The Shoton Festival is one of the most popular traditional festivals in Tibet.
-It celeb...
+It celebrates eating yogurt, the Tibetan monks who end their season of meditation, the watching of Tibetan dramatic ope...
 Read more

-The Nagqu Horse Racing Festival is the grandest annual event in northern China's Nagqu Prefecture, the largest prefecture in Tibet Autonomous Region, aka Tibet, and indeed, the grandest annual event i...
+The Nagqu Horse Racing Festival is the grandest annual event in northern China's Nagqu Prefecture, the largest prefecture in Tibet Autonomous Region, aka Tibet, and indeed, the grandest annual event...
 Read more